metaleap/zentient/zdbg-vsc/proto/readme.md

 	// An object used as a dictionary for looking up the variables in the format string.
 	Variables map[string]string `json:"variables,omitempty"`

+	// If true send to telemetry.
+	SendTelemetry bool `json:"sendTelemetry,omitempty"`
 } // struct Message

 ```